Biertan rural site

 The fortified church of Biertan, along with the rural site around it, are on the list of UNESCO World Heritage, since 1993.

-Biertan is also related to the beginnings of Christianity in Dacia, through the discovery of the Donarium, a Christian votive object, dating from the fourth century.
-This discovery is a proof, according to a majority of specialists, of the existence of a Christian population speaking Latin in Dacia, after the withdrawal of the Roman armies, and implicitly of the native origin of the Romanians in Transylvania.
+Biertan is also related to the beginnings of Christianity in the area, through the discovery of the Donarium, a Christian votive object, dating from the fourth century.
+This discovery is a proof, according to a majority of specialists, of the existence of a Christian population speaking Latin in Ancient Dacia, after the withdrawal of the Roman armies, and implicitly of the native origin of the Romanians in Transylvania.

 Mihai Dragomir, Mihai Moiceanu, Sorin Onișor